Armenian plane en route to Syria searched in Turkey

 Turkey has said it will struggle to accommodate more than 100,000 and has urged the United Nations to build refugee camps in a safe zone within Syria’s borders.

-Additional reporting by Hasmik Mkrtchyan in Yerevan; Writing by Daren Butler; Editing by Jon Hemming
+Additional reporting by Hasmik Mkrtchyan in Yerevan; Writing by Daren Butler; Editing by Kevin Liffey